aftab-hub/Hedamo-dashboard/README.md

 🚀 Hedamo Dashboard — MERN Stack Ecommerce Admin Panel

 Hedamo Dashboard is a full-stack MERN application that provides a powerful and easy-to-use admin dashboard for managing an ecommerce store.
-It includes user management, product CRUD, authentication, protected routes, order handling, and a responsive UI.
+It includes product CRUD and a responsive UI.

 This project is built with MongoDB, Express, React, and Node.js, following clean folder structure and scalable patterns.